 At this time, there have been no reported cases of local transmission of Zika in California.
 It is possible for some types of mosquitoes in California to carry the Zika virus and infect people here (known as "local transmission"), but the risk of this happening is very low.
 In California, Zika infections have been reported in people who were infected while traveling in areas outside of California with ongoing Zika transmission.
 There have also been reported cases of Zika transmission through sexual contact with an infected traveler.
 Cases of transmission from pregnant mothers to their developing babies have occurred in California in pregnant women who were infected while traveling in areas with Zika.

 Zika is a serious concern for a pregnant woman's developing baby, and infection during pregnancy can cause severe birth defects.
-Women and their sexual partners who must go to areas with Zika should prevent mosquito bites and avoid having unprotected sex during and after travel.
+Women and their sexual partners who must go to areas with risk of Zika should prevent mosquito bites and avoid having unprotected sex during and after travel.

 Couples planning pregnancy who are going to areas with Zika should talk with their doctor first and consider delaying pregnancy.